Jami Floyd: Media career

+In 2008, Floyd began appearing on Fox News in the early days of the Obama Administration, most often on Bill O'Reilly's prime time program, The O'Reilly Factor.
+In August 2009, a segment she appeared on went viral when she sparred with O'Reilly over the CIA interrogation of terror suspects after 9/11.

 In 2010, when Court TV folded, she joined MSNBC as a legal and political analyst.

 In 2012 she hosted TED Talks in NYC on NYC Media.
-In 2013 she joined the newly launching Al Jazeera America based in New York City and stayed with the network until shortly before its closure in 2016.
+In 2013 she joined the newly launching Al Jazeera America based in New York City.
+She left the network to host All Things Considered on WNYC, based in New York City.